cboettig/labnotebook/_posts/2010-04-27-iEvoBio-lightning-talk.md

 management repository.
 One can follow line by line changes, view my commit log and visualize branches and merges in the project.
 The code can be downloaded in the state it was at any point in its history to replicate my work and be reused in other projects.
-Github’s social coding tools connects me to similar researchers whose work I can follow, pose questions or begin a direct collaboration.
+Github's social coding tools connects me to similar researchers whose work I can follow, pose questions or begin a direct collaboration.